Your Treatment. Your Choice.

-- It will work the same as REMICADE® for everyone who takes it—the infliximab biosimilar has not proven this
+It will work the same as REMICADE® for anyone who takes it—no infliximab biosimilar has yet proven this.

-- Switching back and forth between the interchangeable biologic and REMICADE® would not cause any changes in safety or how well the treatment works—the infliximab biosimilar has not proven this
+Switching or alternating back and forth between the interchangeable biologic and REMICADE® would not cause any changes in safety or how well the treatment works—no infliximab biosimilar has yet proven this.

 Remember, you have a voice in the matter.